 Extension Questions: These occur throughout the content and assist in applying the knowledge gained from the course.
 They are a practical checklist to ensure that study abroad advisers are always able to give accurate, comprehensive, and up-to-date information to prospective students, especially with regard to specific destination countries.

 Activities: These are learning tools at the end of each page, allowing study abroad advisers to test and reinforce essential information before continuing to the next one.

 All CEAC participants have the option to take the formal CEAC test and earn a professional designation: China ICEF Trained Agent Counsellor (CITAC).

 Participants who pass the CEAC formal test will receive a Certificate from both ICEF and BOSSA, certifying them as China ICEF Trained Agent Counsellors (CITAC) and recognizing them internationally as qualified consultants for the international education industry.
-Further to this, they will receive a certificate from the Chinese Ministry of Human Resources and Social Security (MOHRSS) providing national professional recognition in China.

 The formal test is online and comprises 50 multiple-choice questions to be answered in 90 minutes.
 During the test, candidates will have access to online and offline resources.
 They will not be tested on individual country information/regulations; only on all the other sections of the CEAC.
 Candidates may use personal notes or information presented online from the course content during the test, but they will not be allowed to phone anyone or ask other people for assistance.